szyth/idoar/README.md

-### This script dumps all user data and saves in a file.
+### Parallelized IDOR Exploitation: Multi-Threaded POC Script for Fast Results

-To be used as a PoC for IDOR vulnerabilities in Pentest Engagements.
+This script uses multiple threads to send parallel requests to IDOR-vulnerable endpoints within a specified range.
+The responses obtained from these requests are then saved to a file.
+This approach enables an extremely fast execution of the IDOR Proof of Concept (POC) script.

 ---